 Technology – Joanna Shields

 Joanna, AKA Baroness Shields of Maida Vale, started life in Pennsylvania and graduated from Penn State University.
 She got her technical chops through her experiences as an MD at Google, CEO of Bebo and as MD for Facebook EMEA.
 She headed up Tech City by appointment from David Cameron and remains a Digital Advisor to the government.
 She is now a Life Peer and devotes her time to promoting tech businesses in the UK and Europe.

 Sherry Coutu was awarded a CBE for Services to Entrepreneurship and is both an active Angel Investor and Founder herself.
 She founded two financial services businesses, one floating on the NASDAQ and the other valued at $1 billion.
 She has an MBA from Harvard, an MSc from LSE and a BA from the University of British Columbia.
 Her speciality is early stage investment and she has raised over $200 million for ventures.
 What’s more, she has personally invested in over 50 companies, including LOVEFiLM, Zoopla, Yplan and Bonobos, and has more advisory positions and board membership than you can shake a stick at.

 All of these women would cite mentors, their network and shared experiences as indispensible boosts to their careers.
-We're running Bright Network: Women in Leadership on the 25th March to help you in exactly the same way.
+We run Bright Network: Women in Leadership to help you in exactly the same way.
 Featuring top firms, female leaders, workshops and networking opportunities, it's an unmissable event for talented female students.